 March Madness isn’t just about creating the perfect bracket or watching as many games as possible.
 The social element is the most significant part of the fun!

 But of course, hosting or attending March Madness events comes at a price.
 Gambling, brews, and other fun take a massive cut from American paychecks.
 The American Gaming Association estimated that fans wagered ten billion dollars on the tournament last year, with a similar prediction for this year.

 Meanwhile, college ball fans spend enormous amounts of cash on everyone’s favorite drink.
 The incremental money spent on beer in March 2017 totaled $1.98 billion.

 While it’s easy to get carried away spending on all the extras, it’s just as easy to celebrate on the cheap!

 Save money on food and booze by hosting a potluck where everyone brings a dish or case of beer.
-And just say no to Vegas.
-Instead, host a pool of your own in which everyone contributes $5, or participate in one at the office; it’s less about the money, anyway, and more about the excitement and competition.
+And say no to Vegas.
+Instead, host a pool of your own.
+Everyone contributes $5 or participates in one at the office; it’s less about the money, anyway, and more about the excitement and competition.

 We get so caught up in the craziness of March Madness that we sometimes forget to double-check just how big of a dent it’s making on our wallets.
 Decreased productivity in the workplace can cause losses for employers, while game tickets and entertainment add-ons are costly for fans.